 Car seats aren’t required in taxis.
 Uneven pavement makes using a stroller difficult in some areas and finding a lift in an MTR station can be difficult, though not impossible.
-Hong Kong residents love kids and I’ve received plenty of help from strangers over the years.
+Exploring Hong Kong with kids who are babies and small toddlers can be easier done via babywearing.

 Hong Kongers love kids, and I’ve received plenty of help with my own strollers and bags from strangers over the years.
 If you need help, do not ever be afraid to ask.